-Students planning to study abroad have to meet the requirements defined by the university admissions office.
+Students planning to study abroad have to meet the requirements defined by the school or university admissions office.
 Programmes taught in English require also the English exam certificate or other proof of English proficiency.

 Students are usually responsible for finding an institution that offers an English assessment on their own.